 In February schools have an open house (Schnuppertag) when parents can visit and speak to teachers and directors.
 Children are not zoned according to where they live - they can attend school anywhere in the city so long as they have been accepted.

-Some expats believe that the curriculum is not challenging enough.
+Many expats believe that the national curriculum in Austria is not challenging enough.
 There is a belief among Austrians that up to a certain age, children learn best through play and should not be bothered with formal learning such as reading (in kindergarten).
 This hands-on approach gradually diminishes and by secondary school the curriculum is quite rigorous.
-But by this point children have a fine grasp of reading, writing (with a fountain pen), tactile arts, math, and have benefited from developing fine motor and communication skills.
+But by this point children have a fine grasp of reading, writing, tactile arts and maths.

 While standard public schools are not a feasible options for most expats who only plan on spending a short time in the city, bilingual schools are a good alternative.

 At bilingual schools in Vienna, students are taught in both German and English.
 These are effectively public schools, so fees are low or non-existent.

 However. bilingual schools are popular both amongst expats and local Austrians and so competition for places is high.
 There are just a handful of these schools in Vienna so expats are advised to apply for a place as soon as possible.